Satun province: Local government

 As of 26 November 2019 there are: one Satun Provincial Administration Organisation (ongkan borihan suan changwat) and 7 municipal (thesaban) areas in the province.
 Satun has town (thesaban mueang) status.
 Further 6 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 34 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).

 Economy

 According to a Satun Provincial Office spokesman, the province's tourism income rose from two to 6.3 billion baht from 2010 to 2013, while tourist arrivals increased from 690,000 to 1.13 million.

 The Department of Airports announced in October 2018 that it will conduct a feasibility study of an airport in the province.
 Six million baht is allocated for the study, to be completed in September 2019.

 Transportation

-Boat

-Satun is connected to Malaysian Langkawi Island by direct ferry service.
+Satun is connected to Langkawi, Malaysia by direct ferry service.

-Human achievement index 2017
+Human achievement index 2022

 Since 2003, United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at sub-national level using the Human achievement index (HAI), a composite index covering all the eight key areas of human development.
 National Economic and Social Development Board (NESDB) has taken over this task since 2017.